Fade BG Image

 Dining with the Hero

 Proposing to Rokuko?
-Forget returning him alive—he'd be heading straight to execution the moment he got back.
-Well, it's not like I'd be troubled, but it would weigh on my conscience to abandon a fellow countryman.
-My feel-good-doing-good-deeds campaign is still ongoing after all.
+Forget sending him home alive, he'd be heading straight for execution the moment he got back.
+Well, it's not like it'd be my problem, but it would weigh on my conscience to abandon a fellow countryman.
+My feel-good-doing-good-deeds campaign is still going after all.

 "… So, what do you think I should do, Kehma?"